 Aloha and E Komo Mai (welcome!)
 Thank you for stopping by.
-I wrote this post in 2016, and it quickly because very popular.
+I wrote this post in 2016, and it quickly became very popular.
 I am keeping it updated with current information.
 If you’re looking for the best things to do on the Big Island of Hawaii, you’re in the right place.

 In this post, I am going to talk about the 7 best things to do on the Big Island.
 There are so many amazing activities, but these seven are my top picks.
 If you’re planning a trip to the island of Hawaii, you don’t want to miss my posts in this series!
 Make sure to subscribe to my weekly newsletter for all of the updates.

 The 7 best things to do on the Big Island

 1. Hike at Volcanoes National Park

-The Hawaii Volcanos National Park is definitely one of the best things to do on the Big Island.
+The Hawaii Volcanoes National Park is definitely one of the best things to do on the Big Island.
 There are many trails that you can hike, and I recommend the Kīlauea Iki trail.
 It is about 4 miles and fairly steep, but it is completely worthwhile.
 Ahu (stacked rocks) guide the trail across the floor of the crater.
 It is like being in another world.

 2. Visit Akaka Falls

 3. Kayak the Kealakekua Bay

 If you have limited time on the Big Island in order.
 If I was, Kealakekua Bay would be number one.
 It is an absolute must.
 This was my favorite part of our trip.
 If you enjoy kayaking, swimming, or dolphins, I can’t recommend this enough.
 A monument for Captain Cook is located at Ka’awaloa Flat (across the bay.)